khaosdoctor/knoblr/README.md

 ## What is

-It basically adds a funcionality of displaying three tips of logs:
+It basically adds a funcionality of displaying three types of logs:

 - Warns
 - Errors
 - Info

 Very simple.
-And it comes along with a timestamp and color codes!
+And it comes along with a timestamp, and color codes!

 ## Installing

-Just do a `npm install --save knoblr`
+Just perform a `npm install --save knoblr`

 ## Using